ChoGGi/HeatSig_DatFileConverter/README.md

 ```
 ### Misc:
 ```
-You can also drag and drop dat/txt files on the exe to convert without GUI
+You can drag and drop dat/txt files on the exe to convert without GUI
-*  Drop save.dat on exe
+*  Drop save.dat on DatFileConverter.exe
 *  Edit save.dat.txt file
-*  Drop save.dat.txt file on exe
+*  Drop save.dat.txt file on DatFileConverter.exe
 *  Start game
 You can drop both dat and txt files at the same time.

 Uses base64 code from https://github.com/ahkscript/libcrypt.ahk
 ```